About this day

-Our ever popular Biology in Action programme returns in spectacular style in 2018/19!
+Biology in Action returns to Warwick University in spectacular style in autumn 2019!
 Five interactive and engaging sessions delivered by renowned scientists and communicators will inspire and motivate your students.
 A special session with hints and tips for revision and examination success will provide students with the tools to succeed.
 These are unmissable and tremendously popular programmes.

 “I don’t remember a better student conference – we thought every speaker was excellent – just the right level, all animated, engaging and well prepared..”